 3.2.3.1 legacy SDP Offer/Answer: This name indicates SDP Offer/Answer according [IETF RFC 3264].

-3.2.3.2 revised SDP Offer/Answer: This name indicates SDP Offer/Answer according [IETF RFC 5939] and [IETF MEDIACAPNEG].
+3.2.3.2 revised SDP Offer/Answer: This name indicates SDP Offer/Answer according [IETF RFC 5939] and [IETF RFC 6871].

 NOTE 5 – It is noted that the terms ‘legacy’ and ‘revised’ are not related to the SDP syntax as such, rather to the overall “application”, i.e. the O/A negotiation protocol.
 It is not expected that the SDP syntax of [b-IETF RFC 3264] will be made obsolete by the revised SDP Offer/Answer RFCs.
 It is expected that both SDP O/A protocol variants will be used in parallel.